arduino/help-center-content/content/Arduino Cloud/Cloud Editor/Use-Arduino-Cloud-with-Brave-Browser.md

 1. Click _Save changes_.

-The Arduino Create Agent will then be able to detect your board, and Arduino Cloud should work as expected.
+The Arduino Cloud Agent will then be able to detect your board, and Arduino Cloud should work as expected.